Daniel-Wata/mercadolivre-coupon-AI-agent/README.md

 # Mercado Livre Wishlist & Coupon Listener Bot

 A Telegram bot that listens for Mercado Livre product URLs, stores them in a PostgreSQL database.
 The bot allows you to manage your wishlist with simple commands and includes an intelligent agent that evaluates sales opportunities based on a group of sales messages.

 ## Features

 - Automatically detects and saves Mercado Livre product URLs shared in a Telegram group
 - Extracts product title and price information
 - Provides commands to list and delete wishlist items
-- Intelligent sales agent that evaluates coupons based on a group of sales messages and applies them to the user's wishlist, looking for best discount percentage
+- Intelligent sales agent that evaluates coupons based on a group of sales messages and applies them to the user's wishlist, looking for best discount percentage.
 - Stores data in a PostgreSQL database running in Docker

 ## Screenshots